TypeCellOS/BlockNote/packages/website/docs/docs/theming.md

 }
 ```

-Note that this will also override any theme set via CSS variables.

-In the demo below, we create the same red theme as from the [CSS demo](/docs/theming#css-theming-styling), but this time we set it via the `theme` prop in `BlockNoteView`:
+In the demo below, we create the same red theme as from the previous demo, but this time we set it via the `theme` prop in `BlockNoteView`:

 ::: sandbox {template=react-ts}